 - Oral and speech development (difficulty making certain sounds)

 - Strong gag reflex

 - Limited tongue movement abilities (can’t open mouth well and touch tongue to roof of mouth)

 Impact on Adults:

 - Restricted or obstructive sleep disorder

-- Jaw development which leads to crowded, crooked, misaligned dental arches
+- Jaw development issues, which leads to crowded, crooked, misaligned dental arches

 - Mouth breathing

 - Stomach issues (due to poor chewing and swallowing of solid foods)

 Tethered oral tissue can affect anyone of any age.
 It is most important to have your child evaluated for TOTs, the earlier in the life the better.
 However, even adults who have lived years with these negative oral habits can seek treatment from us at Crestview Dental Care.
 We can release tethered oral tissue by using a precise dental laser that cauterizes as it removes the unwanted tissue.